 Owners of the MacBook Pro with Touch Bar will find Touch Bar support a welcome addition, bringing the ability to control various aspects of editing as well as using it to play certain virtual instruments.

-Logic is one of the friendliest powerhouses around, and you can also use an iPad as an additional control surface.
-Plus Apple offers the option for iPad and iPhone users to upload Logic files to iCloud and then add to them when they're out and about via the iOS version of GarageBand.
+Logic is one of the friendliest powerhouses around, and you can also use an iPad as an additional control surface via the Logic Remote app.
+Plus, Apple offers the option for iPad and iPhone users to upload Logic files to iCloud and then add to them when they're out and about via the iOS version of GarageBand.

 Supported formats: AAF, OMF, Open TL, and XML (Final Cut Pro) projects.
-Plus AIFF, WAV, CAF, SDII, MP3, MP4 and MIDI output options.
+Plus AIFF, WAV (BMF), CAF, SDII, ReWire, MP3, MP4 and MIDI output options.

 Supported third-party plugins: Yes, although they need to be 64-bit.

-Supported third-party hardware: Core-Audio device are compatible, as are MIDI controllers and various control surfaces.
+Supported third-party hardware: Core-Audio devices are compatible, as are MIDI controllers and various control surfaces.

 Notation feature: Yes.